Modelling heavy tail data with bayesian nonparametric mixtures: Numerical analyses

-To place our model in perspective, we also fitted a single SGG model \eqref{eq:sgg} with prior distributions for the model parameters given by $g_0(\theta)$ in \eqref{eq:g0}.
-To specify the prior, we took $a_{\mu}=b_{\mu}=1/2$, $a_{\gamma}=b_{\gamma}=1/2$, $a_{\alpha}=b_{\alpha}=1/2$ and $a_{\beta}=b_{\beta}=1/2$.
+To put our model in perspective, we also fitted a single SGG model \eqref{eq:sgg} with prior distributions for the model parameters given by $g_0(\theta)$ in \eqref{eq:g0}.
+To specify the prior, we took $a_{\mu}=0$, $b_{\mu}=100$, $a_{\gamma}=b_{\gamma}=1/2$, $a_{\alpha}=b_{\alpha}=1/2$ and $a_{\beta}=b_{\beta}=1/2$.
 The MCMC was specified by the same number of iterations, burn in and thinning, as that described for the mixture model above.
 As expected, all fit measures indicate that a single SGG model is the worst option, although the running time is one tenth of the mixture models.
+The estimated tail parameter is $\widehat{\alpha}=1.11$, which is in agreement with the tail parameters obtained with our mixture model.